 Languages - Talk about the different languages spoken in different countries or what languages certain family members speak.
 Numbers - You will be introduced to authentic video clips about Aliyah and you will need to say and recognise dates.

-Research - You will research the birth of Modern Hebrew and Ben

 Research - You will research the birth of Modern Hebrew and Ben Yehuda.
-You will discover word families and roots in Ivrit, whilst using the past tense of יש and יש.
+You will discover word families and roots in Ivrit, whilst using the past tense of אין and אין.

-Y9 Iyun: Jewish Studies Learning Journey
+KS3: Jewish Studies Learning Journey